LidiaGarrucho/MAMA-MIA/README.md

 ![Collaborators](docs/_static/collaborators.png)

 Thank you for using our dataset and pretrained model!
-If you have any questions or issues, please feel free to open an issue.
+If you have any questions or issues, please feel free to open an issue in this repository.